dreangine/voting-lib/README.md

 - All participants must be registered prior to starting the voting
 - A voting cannot be started by a candidate
+- A voter cannot vote on themselves
+- A voter can only vote once
+- A voter cannot vote on a voting that has already ended
+- The vote is immutable

 ## Usage